 Tuesday, September 10, 2019 | 12 pm (MDT)

 REGISTER | CONTINUING EDUCATION CREDITS

-NOTE: 1 CEU from LACES, OR 1 CEU from International Society of Arboriculture is available, OR you may receive a letter of certification to submit to whatever organization you would like.
+NOTE: 1 CEU from International Society of Arboriculture OR 1 CEU from LACES OR you may receive a letter of certification to submit to whatever organization you would like.
 You must enter your CEU preference on the Zoom Registration page for the webinar.

 Co-sponsored by TREE Fund, ASLA Virginia